sybrew/the-seo-framework/readme.txt

 	* Addressed a regression from TSF v4.1.4 where the Schema.org setting "Logo URL" couldn't be selected nor could the Sitemap Logo be assigned correctly (due to assigning duplicated _unique_ IDs).
 	* Addressed an off-by-one error causing the first content-image to be skipped for social sharing.
 [Props daxelrod](https://wordpress.org/support/topic/content-social-image-skips-first-image/).
 		* This fix also addresses that "only" 'four' images got taken from the content, instead of the intended 'five'.
+	* Addressed a regression where a part of the HTML comments was not fully translatable.
+	* Addressed layout issues where the site title might be smaller than 60px, making the examples have too much surrounding space.
+This also fixed an edge-case issue that caused text to overflow the meta boxes.
+	* Addressed several edge-case instances where placeholders didn't properly reflect the actual output.

 **For developers:**